Find Grad Schools

 2 Yearly Graduations

 The 5th most popular school in the country for vision science/physiological optics majors who are seeking their master's degree is SUNY College of Optometry.
-Each year, around 400 students seeking various degrees attend the university.
 During the most recent year for which we have data, 2 people received their master's degree in vision science/physiological optics from SUNY Optometry.
-Of these students, 57% were women and 71% were members of underrepresented racial-ethnic groups.
+About 100% of this group were women, and 75% were students from an underrepresented racial-ethnic group.

 #5